kyleberlind/new-job-board-app/README.txt

 - backend -
 From new-job-board-api run
+1. pipenv shell
-1. export FLASK_APP=api
+2. export FLASK_APP=api
-2. export FLASK_DEBUG=1
+3. export FLASK_DEBUG=1
-3. 'flask run'
+4. 'flask run'

-This will start the flask backend on http://localhost:5000/
+This will start the flask backend in the virtual environment on http://localhost:5000/